-In terms of the amenity of the future occupiers of the proposed units, Urban Vision considered that in the pre-application scheme an unacceptable level of amenity space was provided.
-It was considered that the over-intensive nature of the development meant that no shared outdoor amenity space was provided for the occupiers of the apartments.

-In the application scheme a raised landscaped deck has been provided at first floor.
-It would measure $6m \times 14.5m$ and would include decking, lawn and planting.
+- 5.4 In terms of the amenity of the future occupiers of the proposed units, Urban Vision considered that in the pre-application scheme an unacceptable level of amenity space was provided.
+It was considered that the over-intensive nature of the development meant that no shared outdoor amenity space was provided for the occupiers of the apartments. - 5.5 In the application scheme a raised landscaped deck has been provided at first floor.
+It would measure 6m x 14.5m and would include decking, lawn and planting.
+Comments made by the Landscape Section as to viability of planting could be addressed by control of the landscaping scheme that a condition could provide.
 Access would be available for all residents.
-Although the amenity area is relatively limited in size, it would enable the residents to enjoy some outside space, without unduly compromising the amenity of the occupiers of the houses in Grosvenor Gardens.

-The Environmental Health Division (EHD) has expressed concern that the submitted Noise Assessment does not consider the noise environment on the roof top balcony/terrace.
-Discussions have taken place between the applicant's noise consultant and the EHD and your officer has been advised that an amended noise assessment report is to be submitted very soon.
-The EHD has advised that it is satisfied that mitigation measures can be incorporated (probably the addition of a glazed screen around the boundary of the balcony/terrace) to ensure acceptable noise levels.
-On this basis and subject to the imposition of conditions, it is not considered that an objection could be sustained on such grounds.
+Although the amenity area is relatively limited in size, it would enable the residents to enjoy some outside space, without unduly compromising the amenity of the occupiers of the houses in Grosvenor Gardens. - 5.6 The Environmental Health Division (EHD) initially expressed concern that the submitted Noise Assessment did not consider the noise environment on the roof top balcony/terrace but following the submission of additional information that recommends a 1.8 m high glass acoustic barrier around the perimeter of the rooftop terrace, the EHD has confirmed that it has been demonstrated that such a feature would be sufficient to address their concerns.
+Subject to the imposition of an appropriate condition as indicated in the recommendation section, it is not considered that an objection could be sustained on residential amenity grounds.

-Is the impact of the development on highway safety acceptable?
+6.0 Is the impact of the development on highway safety acceptable?